Learn Java Easy. Chapter 6 Exercises

 }

 Exercise 4.
-Java program that shows 10 random numbers between 100 and 199 and then displays which was the highest and the lowest.
+Java program that displays 10 random numbers between 100 and 199 and then shows which was the largest and smallest.

 Solution: